Living with HIV

 Last Reviewed: December 6, 2017

 - If you are living with HIV, there are resources that can help you find a health care provider, pay for your medicines, locate affordable housing, and get help with mental health issues.

-- The Service Locator from AIDS.gov can help you locate HIV testing centers, mental health and family planning services, medical centers participating in the Ryan White Program, housing assistance, and substance abuse treatment resources in your area.
+- The Service Locator from HIV.gov can help you locate HIV testing centers, mental health services, medical centers participating in the Ryan White HIV/AIDS Program, housing assistance, and substance abuse treatment resources in your area.